iter-tools/iter-tools/README.md

 ```

 ## async-consume
 The equivalent of consume, for async iterables.
 It returns a promise.
+The argument can be a function returning a promise.

 ## first
 It returns the fist item from an iterable.